forthright/vile/README.md

 `build -> test -> analyze`

-The goal of the project is not to compete with or replace existing analysis tools, but to support them unobstrusively as possible, and even complement them, while presenting the information in a unified, project focused context.
+The goal of the project is not to compete with or replace existing analysis tools, but to support them unobtrusively as possible, and even complement them, while presenting the information in a unified, project focused context.